Rest & Relaxation Weekend: A New Year Invitation

 Elohee's Registration and Cancellation Policy

 This Winter we are excited to offer another one of a kind Rest & Relaxation Weekend: A New Year Invitation!
-Join us as we weave the theme of deep restoration and simplicity into our weekend, celebrating the rewards we reap from tending to our self-care.
+Join us as we weave the theme of deep restoration, simplicity and self-care into our weekend.

 The beauty of this weekend is its flexibility.
-Choose to do as much, or as little, as you’d like.
+Just like our classic Rest & Relaxation weekends you can choose to do as much, or as little, as you’d like.
 There’s no set schedule, no obligations, and no demands, just space to be on your own terms.
 While others will also be enjoying Elohee in their own way, you may find yourself connecting with new friends or simply savoring peaceful solitude, the choice is entirely yours.

 Meals include arrival dinner on Friday through departure lunch on Sunday, and we’re happy to provide healthy, delicious, and wholesome food for your enjoyment.
 Please click on the “Register Now” button to see pictures of our lodging options and to register.